EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop-diy-13-gen-amd-configuration-new.md

 Choose any number

-Customize your ports with the Expansion Card system.
+Each card can be used in any of the 4 Expansion Card bays on the Framework Laptop 13.

-We suggest ordering at least 4 Expansion Cards.
-If you order fewer than 4, you will have empty bays in the bottom of your laptop.
-At least 1 Expansion Card should be USB-C to charge the laptop.
+We suggest ordering 4 or more Expansion Cards, and that at least one is a USB-C Expansion Card for charging the laptop.

 Most popular combination